 Another new kid on the block in the watch world, Dievas has set about redefining class by modernizing the classic Flieger watch design.
-Dedicated to quality and precision, the use of high-grade materials in this watch company’s model also leaves a durable watch.
-This watch is a modern take on a vintage watch.
+Dedicated to quality and precision, the use of high-grade materials in this watch company’s model also gives it a touch of contemporary style.
+As such, this watch is a modern take on many vintage watches.

-A lot of watches nowadays can seem cluttered, so this minimalist design might seem a little plain.
+A lot of watches nowadays can seem cluttered, so this watch’s minimalist design might seem a little plain.
 But the beauty is in the simplicity of it.
-Though it looks simple, it was crafted in a faraday cage to protect from static and magnetic influence.
+Though it looks simple, it was crafted in a faraday cage to protect from static and magnetic forces.

 - Mechanical movement (Swiss Unitas 6497)

 - Multiple variations

 6. Damasko DK10

 This fully German constructed watch uses modern technology to create a durable and precise timepiece that looks stunning as well.

 This watch offers anti-magnetic and a more aggressive look than other Flieger watches on the market.
 Most models have a black dial with accented colors for the hand and minutes.
 The second hand is painted bright red and a special marking at the 8 ‘o clock position.
 Instead of the two dots on the side, this model offers a bright red dot at the tip of the triangle.
 There is also a day and date window fitted on the watch face.